 The savory roasted flavor of rotisserie chicken meat and skin gives amazingly rich and delicious flavor to this soup.
 It’s a depth of flavor that just isn’t achieved with non-roasted chicken.

-Recipe for Ajiaco, Columbian Chicken Potato Stew
+Recipe for Ajiaco, Colombian Chicken Potato Stew

 Your feedback is valuable to me for developing future recipes.
 And if you have a favorite easy chicken stew recipe, let me know, I’d love to give it a try.